anikakash/SportsProgramming/Lib/codingidesetup.md

 ```
 `Al most done!`

 3 .
-Now Save this fila and remember the name of file it will need in step 7 . and the file extension will be `.sublime-build`
+Now Save this file and remember the name of file it will need in step 7 . and the file extension will be `.sublime-build`

 4 .
 Now Creat a Folder.
 And Make `.cpp` file and two `.txt` file.
 Make sure that those three file in a directory.